nus-cs2113-AY2021S1/tp/docs/DeveloperGuide.md

 ## 5. Documentation

 This project comes with 2 pieces of documentation, the developers' guide, which you are reading right now and the user guide, which helps new users get acquainted with the program.
+<br> Throughout the code JavaDocs was used to explain the individual classes and functions.

 ## 6. Testing